Washington State Insurance Commissioner

 Defending the Rights of Like-Minded Americans to Assist One Another

-On March 26, 2020, the Washington State Insurance Commissioner (OIC) issued the Network an order to cease and desist selling in WA State.
-This follows an investigation initiated April 15, 2019.
-Over the following 13 months, the insurance commissioner ignored concerted attempts to show the WA Office of Insurance Commissioner the factual evidence that the Network is not providing insurance.
+On March 26, 2020, the Washington State Insurance Commissioner (OIC) issued the Network an order to cease and desist enrolling new members in WA State.
+This followed an investigation initiated April 15, 2019.
+During those months, the insurance commissioner ignored concerted attempts to show his office the factual evidence that the Network is not providing insurance.

 The History of this Fight

 On April 15, 2019 the Washington Office of Insurance Commissioner notified the Network that the WA OIC had opened an investigation into the Network providing “coverage for criminal acts,” and was selling insurance without a certificate of authority from the WA OIC.
 The investigation was part of their effort to eradicate insurance programs selling post-self defense incident insurance – a political initiative that started in 2018 that rallied around NY Gov. Cuomo’s infamous speeches about “murder insurance.”